 Short Sales/Short Payoffs, Deeds in Lieu and Foreclosure.
 If it appears that none of the loss mitigation alternatives will be appropriate to the borrower's circumstances and provide a reasonable chance of the borrower becoming or remaining current, we may permit a short sale of the mortgaged property, agree to accelerate maturity and accept less than the outstanding unpaid principal balance of the mortgage loan ("short payoff"), accept a deed in lieu of foreclosure, or foreclose on the mortgaged property.
 With a short sale or short payoff, the full principal amount of the mortgage loan is due, but we accept less than the loan's outstanding unpaid principal balance from sale or refinancing proceeds received by the borrower.
 If we accept a short sale or short payoff by the borrower, we would pass through the stated principal balance of the mortgage loan to certificateholders after the payoff (even if the stated principal balance is more than the payoff proceeds we receive).
-If we accept a deed-in-lieu of foreclosure or foreclose on the mortgaged property, the property is typically purchased from the pool within 60 days after the date we accepted the deed-in-lieu or the date of the foreclosure sale.
+In connection with a deed-in-lieu of foreclosure or a foreclosure on the mortgaged property is typically purchased from the pool prior to the deed-in-lieu or the date of the foreclosure sale.
 In those cases, we pass through the stated principal balance of the mortgage loan to certificateholders.